 Have your say!

-If you wish to participate in the NZ Investor Sentiment Index Survey you can do so by updating your member profile at this link.
+Each week, a random selection of NZSA members are sent an email to complete the survey.
+If you wish to participate in the NZ Investor Sentiment Index Survey anyway, you can click on this link anytime – also contained in each Briefing newsletter.
 The sentiment survey is conducted weekly from Thursday 12:01am to Wednesday 11:45pm.
-Each week you will receive a new email invitation to the current survey.

 This Week’s Results: